sunha20/obsidian-task-mover/README.md

 ### 1. Commands
 - Rollover Last Day Tasks: Rollover tasks from the most recent daily notes.
 - Rollover Last Week Tasks: Rollover tasks from daily notes between Sunday and Saturday of the previous week as of the current date.
+- Undo last rollover: Undo last rollover which can be run within 2 minutes of a rollover occurring.
+Currently only 1 undo is available for use at the moment.

 ### 2. Options
 - Rollover Heading: Which heading should the tasks go under.
 If the current note doesn't have a corresponding title, tasks are added to the bottom of the note.